Africa

 In the afternoon return to the park for another game drive.
 In addition to the many mammals and reptiles, there are over 270 bird species - including eagles, falcons, owls, greylag geese, flamingos, parakeets, fly catchers, bee-eaters, grebe, terns, woodpeckers, hornbills and kingfishers.

-Note: Zones 1 to 5 are closed every Tuesda and during Holi and the monsoon season (July to early October).
-Zones 6 to 10 are closed every Wednesday, but otherwise remain open all year
+Note: Zones 1 to 5 are closed every Wednesday and during Holi and the monsoon season (July to early October).
+Zones 6 to 10 are closed every Tuesday, but otherwise remain open all year.

 You will need to take a copy of your passport with you to enter the national park.
 Please note that we have no control over the driver and vehicle allocated to you, as this is done by the local park authorities according to a rota.
 In the winter months wear warm clothes, including woolly hats and gloves to protect you from the wind chill in your open vehicle.